Highlights of History from The Whitehorse Star, 1960-1969

 - July 22, 1968: Prime Minister Trudeau is on his second visit to the Yukon during the summer 1968.

-- July 29, 1968: Construction starts of a new Toronto-Dominion building at the corner of Second and Main.
+- July 29, 1968: Construction has begun on a new Toronto-Dominion bank building at the corner of Second and Main.
+General Enterprises was the low bidder at $271,000.
+It is expected to be completed in early January.

 - August 1, 1968: Jean Chretien is appointed Minister of Indian Affairs and Northern Development in the newly elected Trudeau government.

-- August 8, 1968: Arctic Gold & Silver Mines Ltd., located eight miles from Carcross, is officially opened August 10.
-Jean Chretien, on his visit to the Yukon, participates in the official opening of the mine.
+- August 8, 1968: Arctic Gold & Silver Mines Ltd., located eight miles from Carcross, was officially opened August 10.
+Jean Chretien, on his visit to the Yukon, participated in the ceremony.

 - September 5, 1968: Earl K. McArthur, former manager of the Transport Division for Cassiar Asbestos Corporation and United Keno Hill Mines, leaves the Yukon for a new job in Quebec city.